Maximilianos/maxpanas.com/notes.md

 ## Random

-- Add MathJax to the markdown parser for articles?
+- Add MathJax to the markdown parser for articles (?)

 ## Analytics